ejayarma/npontu-tasks/README.md

 # Npontu tasks
-This is is a simple productivity tool for managing your tasks and for assigning tasks in a team-based environments.
+This is a simple productivity tool for managing your tasks and for assigning tasks in team-based environments.

 ## Testing
 Tests can be found at `/tests`